vojtech-filipec/vojtech-filipec.github.io/markdown_syntax_mynotes.md

 see the NIST Engineering Handbook what script they allow (MathJax) and how the code is written: view-source:https://www.itl.nist.gov/div898/handbook/pri/section5/pri5323.htm

 ## Including HTML
-The include tag allows you to include the content from another file stored in the _includes folder:
+The include tag allows you to include the content from another file stored in the `_includes` folder:

-`{% include footer.html %}`
+`{% include sas_outputs/DOE_ordinal_regression-results-brief.html %}`

 parameter:
 max-width="200px"